- Products: GenePlaza offers a variety of Genetic Apps that can be acquired separately. They also offer DNA testing.

 Read what people are saying about GenePlaza on Twitter

 The GenePlaza hashtag on Twitter is a good place to find more information about the company.

 Read what people are saying about GenePlaza on Facebook

 Facebook is a great place to keep up to date with GenePlaza’s latest news.

 - SelfDecode: The best option for health-focused DNA analysis with personalized reports and recommendations to improve your quality of life.

 GenePlaza offers affordable Genetic Apps that are developed to analyze specific health traits or determine ancestry.
 Users can upload DNA data files from other companies or order a DNA testing kit from GenePlaza (Europe only).
 Their apps are designed to allow for a topic-specific approach to learning about genetic health and ancestry.
 This way, users can choose which traits they want to have analyzed.
 However, results from GenePlaza’s tests are very simplistic.
 They do not make any individualized recommendations or provide a comprehensive health report.

-For a more thorough and holistic approach to DNA testing, SelfDecode provides you with an unparalleled amount of data that is accompanied by a personalized blog and health recommendations to help you improve your quality of life.
+For a more thorough and holistic approach to DNA testing, SelfDecode provides you with an unparalleled amount of data that is accompanied by a personalized blog and health recommendations.
+SelfDecode offers over 30 DNA Wellness Reports aimed at helping you improve your quality of life.